sparshsah/foggy-demo/demo/ml/musings.md

 I would rather start out with a process that's robust to these shifts from the get-go, in two ways:
 * Upweight training data by recency
-* Frequently retrain and deploy your model
+* Retrain and deploy your model frequently
     - This raises the question: How do you get confident that your model is safe to deploy?
     - Well, take an XGBoost model in consumer lending.
-Look at three things:
+Check a few things:
+        - Dataset schema is stable from offline (training / validation / testing) to live setting
         - SHAP beeswarms (check that feature contributions---direction and magnitude---make intuitive sense, and haven't jumped abruptly)
         - Default-rate calibration
         - Ranking power (AuC (Area under the Curve))
+        - Performance on key critical / edge / anomalous (detected with anomaly detection e.g. isolation forests) cases
+        - Sensitivity to adversarial perturbation / noise
-    - You can check them on different time periods and on different market segments (in both the training and holdout/validation samples), but if they look OK, go for the deploy
+    - You should check behavior for consistency and stability on different time periods (e.g. monthly vintages) and on different market segments (e.g. high- / low-FICO) (in both the training and holdout/validation samples), but if they look OK, go for the deploy